Document Type : Original Articles

 Abstract

 Methods: Mice were experimentally infected with Leishmania major and placed in 6 groups.
-The control groups, the group treated with glucantime as the standard method, and the group treated with curcumin with three concentrations of 40 μM, 80 μM, and 120 μM.
-These mice's liver, spleen, heart, lung, and kidney were isolated and parasite dissemination in tissues was investigated using quantitative PCR.
-The intensity of PCR product deriving from the parasite was divided through the intensity of PCR product deriving from the mouse genome which was used as a marker for parasite burden in the organs using the SPSS program.
+The control groups, the group treated with glucantime as the standard method, and the group treated with curcumin at 40, 80, and 120 μM.
+The livers, spleens, hearts, lungs, and kidneys of these mice were collected, and parasite dissemination in the tissues was investigated using quantitative polymerase chain reaction (PCR).
+The intensity of the parasite-derived PCR product was divided by the intensity of the mouse genome-derived PCR product, which was used as a marker for parasite burden in the organs, and the data were analyzed using SPSS.

-Results: The presence of Leishmania major amastigote bands was not detected in any of the examined groups within the heart, kidney, and lung tissues utilizing quantitative PCR.
-However, Leishmania bands were observed in the liver and spleen of the control groups and those administered glucantime.
-Notably, the parasite band was absent in the spleen of mice treated with curcumin.
-Furthermore, the infection burden in the liver of mice receiving curcumin and glucantime treatment was significantly lower compared to the untreated control group.
+Results: Leishmania major amastigote bands were not detected in the heart, kidney, and lung tissues of any group by quantitative PCR.
+However, Leishmania bands were observed in the liver and spleen of the control groups.
+Notably, the parasite band was absent in the spleen of mice treated with curcumin and glucantime.
+Furthermore, the infection burden in the liver of mice receiving curcumin and glucantime treatment was comparable to the untreated control group.

-Conclusion: The quantitative PCR analysis of DNA extracted from the liver showed a reduction of parasite burden in comparison with control groups.
-Treatment with curcumin prevented the spread of Leishmania to the spleen, while Leishmania bands were detected in the spleen in mice treated with glucantime.
+Conclusion: The quantitative PCR analysis of DNA extracted from the liver showed no significant differences in parasite burden in comparison with control groups.
+Treatment with glucantime and curcumin prevented the spread of Leishmania to the spleen.

 Keywords